Regular Program

 ※

-Uzbekistan nationality student who needs D-4 visa should apply one session in advance.
+Myanmar and Uzbekistan nationality students who need D-4 visa should apply one session in advance.

 (For example: if you want to start from the summer session, you should apply by the deadline of the spring session)